sealtd-robotics/Stride_Plotting_GUI/Readme.md

 <br/>

 - The left and right arrow keys will scroll through the different views of the plot which have been used.
-    *  Ex) If the plot has been zoomed in on, click the left arrow to zoom back out and then click the right arrow to zoom back in again.
+    *  Ex: If the plot has been zoomed in on, click the left arrow to zoom back out and then click the right arrow to zoom back in again.
 <br/>

 - The 4-way arrow will allow panning or zooming in/out of the figure.
 Once this icon is selected, left click and drag to pan and right click and drag to zoom.